Higher Education Leadership and Policy

 Shares her expertise in student affairs, higher education policy, administration and finance, strategic planning, and leadership development.

-Focuses research on South Asian American college students, diversity training efficacy for student leaders, and work/life integration for student affairs administrators.
+Centers research on college student identity development, personal branding for student leaders, and work/life integration for student affairs administrators

 Focuses on university-wide campus climate initiatives such as developing inclusive classrooms, campus climate issues and support, and recruitment/retention of faculty of color at predominantly white institutions.